 These marmalade colored cats are quite renowned for their excessive body weight; in fact, the cat is in the Guinness World Record as the titleholder for the “The World’s Fattest Cat.”
 The particular feline that earned the title was Himmy – Thomas Vyse’s orange Tabby cat, which weighed a total of 47 pounds during the time of the award.

 After Himmy’s demise, the team at the Guinness World Record made the conscious decision to bring an end to that particular award out of fear that some cat parents might be forcing their pets into obesity, just so that they can surpass the record set by Himmy.
 The reason behind the kitty’s excess weight is due to the fact that it is a voracious eater.
-In fact, it was not known to be selective and would eat anything in sight.
-The cat had a habit of sitting at the dining table to eat all the human food that is left unattended.
+In fact, this kit was not known to be selective and would eat anything in sight!
+You may also like our article on the best cat food for weight loss.

-Generally Tabby cats are also known to eat any baby food that drops from kids, if it happens to come across a dog’s bowl with food in it, the orange Tabby will simply indulge itself.
+Generally, Tabby cats are also known to eat any baby food that drops from kids, and if they happen to come across a dog’s bowl with food in it, they will simply indulge themselves.
 This is not the kind of cat to keep alongside a dog since the pet parent will end up with an overweight kitty, and a malnourished dog.
 It is a known fact that overweight cats are predisposed to different health issues; thus, recommendations are that any pet parents who keep a cat should not allow it to overfeed.